aregtech/areg-sdk/docs/DEVELOP.md

 // HelloWorld Interface Requests
 //////////////////////////////////////////////////////////////////////////
     /**
-     * \brief   The request to output greeting.
+     * \brief   The request to output a greeting.
-     * \param   client  The name of client to output greeting.
+     * \param   client  The name of client to output the greeting.
      **/
     virtual void requestHelloWorld( const String & client ) override;